 As a female skater growing up in the 90s, I often found myself being the only girl at the skatepark.
-It was intimidating to be a young woman and a minority in a male-dominated space, especially as a beginner.
-Fortunately, the space is evolving and attitudes are changing.
-Women's skateboarding has been added to the Olympic Games for the first time in history, and there are a growing number of organizations such as Skate Like A Girl, Quell Skateboarding and Grl Swirl that host skate clinics and events to create an inclusive and safe space for women, queer people and skaters of color to learn new skills, get support and build confidence.
+It was intimidating to be a young woman and a minority in an aggressive male-dominated space, especially as a beginner.
+Fortunately, the landscape is evolving and attitudes are changing.
+Women's skateboarding has been added to the 2021 Olympic Games for the first time in history, and there are a growing number of organizations such as Skate Like A Girl, Quell Skateboarding and Grl Swirl that host skate clinics and events to create an inclusive and safe space for women and non-binary people to learn new skills, get support and build confidence.

 Follow this project on Instagram @everybodyskate